MDAnalysis/membrane-curvature/README.md

 With MembraneCurvature you can:

-- Derive 2D surface profiles from MD simulations using an atom selection as reference with twodifferent methods: binning or Fourier.
+- Derive 2D surface profiles from MD simulations using an atom selection as reference with two different methods: binning or Fourier.
 - Calculate the mean and Gaussian curvatures of the derived surfaces.
 - Get per-frame or averaged results for surface, mean and Gaussian curvature.
 - Live a happier life.